 This is just an example, but each of the course content headings become the major course competency and the activities listed underneath are the student learning outcomes.
-For assessment purposes, you would only be tracking the major course outcome and not the 39 listed activities.
+For assessment purposes, you would only be tracking the major course outcome and not the 29 listed activities.
 Again, reviewer is only suggesting this approach to better suit the assessment process.
-There isn't anything wrong with having 39 outcomes, it is just a lot of work to assess and measure each when several of them are identical and have similar deliverables.
+There isn't anything wrong with having 29 outcomes, it is just a lot of work to assess and measure each when several of them are identical and have similar deliverables.
 Taking this to another level...the reviewer suggests then adding, in parenthesis, at the end of each of the activities what assessment, project, graded assignment is demonstrated in each.
 This will provide a clear picture to students as to what is being assessed AND What is being measured and expected.
 Reviewer added some parenthesis just to demonstrate an example (above).

-2.2: All 39 learning outcomes are measurable; there seems to be only one verb used: "Describe/Explain".
+- 2.2: All 29 learning outcomes are measurable; there seems to be only one verb used: "Describe/Explain".
 The reviewer didn't see any assessments for describing and explaining in a discussion forum.
-The assessments consisted of exams, case history research and applied business project.
+The assessments consisted of exams, written assignments (answering questions) and the final business software presentation.
 It may be better suited to use other action verbs for some of these outcomes other than describe or explain.
 Offering variety will help students keep interest and keep them motivated to learn (John Keller's ARCS model).

-2.3 : Course-level learning objectives and competencies are clearly stated from a student perspective.

-2.4: Activities listed align with the course-level objectives; this could be mapped in a matrix or just simply placed in parentheses at the end of each outcome.

-2.5: Objectives are designed to align with outcomes.
+I would also revisit the wording of some of these specific outcomes; reviewer has written several as an example to demonstrate.
+The outcomes should be concise, short and clear. - 2.3: Course-level learning objectives and competencies are clearly stated from a student perspective. - 2.4: Activities listed align with the course-level objectives; this could be mapped in a matrix or just simply placed in parentheses at the end of each outcome. - 2.5: Objectives are designed to align with outcomes.